 From The Book Thief by Markus Zusak

 It’s tough being a fictional bookworm when you’ve never learned to read, but Liesel doesn’t let that stop her!
 She nicks a book from a grave digger, and it becomes a talisman of her inner strength and hope for the future when she’s sent to live with a foster family in the midst of World War II.
-Over the course of The Book Thief, she develops a close relationship with her foster father, and he teaches her how to read (when he’s not providing safe harbour to Jewish men and rolling his eyes at his wife’s ranting).
+Over the course of The Book Thief, she develops a close relationship with her foster father, and he teaches her how to read (when he’s not providing safe harbour to Jewish refugees and rolling his eyes at his wife’s ranting).
 It’s a heartwarming story, and one that bookish kids today will surely connect with.
 Read my full review of The Book Thief here.

 From Northanger Abbey by Jane Austen

-When it comes to Austen’s heroines, Lizzie (of Pride And Prejudice fame) is the one people most commonly associate with bookwormery… but, having read them both, I can tell you that Northanger Abbey‘s Catherine Morland is the true bookworm.
+When it comes to Austen’s heroines, Lizzie (of Pride And Prejudice fame) is the one people most commonly associate with bookish sensibilities… but, having read them both, I can tell you that Northanger Abbey‘s Catherine Morland is the true bookworm.
 In retrospect, Lizzie really only picks up a book when she’s got nothing better to do, while Catherine talks about them obsessively and fully expects her life to unfold like the plot of one of her Gothic novels.
 Lizzie’s the one I’d most like to have a drink with, but Catherine’s the one most likely to subscribe to Keeping Up With The Penguins.
 Read my full review of Northanger Abbey here.

 From The Curious Incident Of The Dog In The Night-Time by Mark Haddon